Towards an improved understanding of $\eta \to \gamma^* \gamma^*$: Dispersive representations

-The same method that allowed us to connect $\eta\to\pi\pi\gamma$ to the isovector component of $\eta\to\gamma^*\gamma$ permits to connect $\gamma^*\to \eta\pi\pi$ to the isovector component $\gamma^*\to\eta\gamma^*$ and thus to the double off-shell $\eta$ transition form factor.
-To reach this goal we first need to generalize Eq.~\eqref{eq:f1a2}.
-In the spirit of the factorization formula~\eqref{factor} we now make the following ansatz for the pertinent form factor:
+\bsp The same method that allowed us to connect $\eta\to\pi^+\pi^-\gamma$ to the isovector component of $\eta\to\gamma^*\gamma$ permits to connect $\gamma^*\to \eta\pi^+\pi^-$ to the isovector component $\gamma^*\to\eta\gamma^*$ and thus to the doubly-virtual $\eta$ transition form factor.
+To this end, we need to generalize the dispersion relation Eq.~\eqref{eq:DR}, and hence the description of $F_{\eta\pi\pi\gamma^*}(t,k^2)$, to an off-shell photon with invariant mass squared $k^2$.
+We begin by noting that the left-hand-cut contribution of Eq.~\eqref{eq:f1a2} changes naturally for $k^2\neq 0$ due to the changed kinematics.
+We define

-While this ansatz is still general as long as the function $\F_{\eta\pi\pi\gamma^*}$ is not specified, it is very convenient for us in what follows: any deviation of $\F_{\eta\pi\pi\gamma^*}$ from a constant is a direct measure for a violation of the standard product ansatz in the transition form factor.
-For values of $\spp$ smaller than $1\GeV^2$ we may use

-If the factorization ansatz of Eq.~\eqref{factor} is still applicable in the kinematic regime investigated here, $P^*_\Omega[a_2](\spp,Q_2^2)$ should be independent of $Q_2^2$ and compatible with $P_\Omega[a_2](\spp)$ found in the analysis for $\eta\to \pi\pi\gamma$---{\it cf}.\ Eqs.~\eqref{eq:poma2def} and \eqref{eq:Pa2}.
-In particular we use
+The angular integral over the $a_2$ exchange amplitudes can be done analytically and yields the hat function (\textit{cf.}~\ref{app:hat} for details on the analytic continuation)